lica2025/lica2025.github.io/logistics.md

     <p>An airport shuttle bus will depart the MATRIX Institute at 14:00pm sharp on Friday 15th August, stopping at Melbourne city after the airport.
 Please prepare your luggage early.
 Participants staying off-campus may wish to bring luggage early in the morning and store it in the Reception Foyer or MATRIX House during the morning talks. </p>

-    <p>Participants travelling to the airport on their own will need to take a taxi or number 30 bus to Ballarat Station with a Myki (check Google maps), Then, one may travel to the airport via the <a href="https://airportshuttlebus.com.au/">Ballarat airport bus shuttle</a> (reservations required).
+    <p>Participants travelling to the airport on their own will need to take a taxi or number 30 bus to Ballarat Station with a Myki (check Google maps).
+Then, one may travel to the airport via the <a href="https://airportshuttlebus.com.au/">Ballarat airport bus shuttle</a> (reservations required).
 Otherwise, participants must then take a regional train to Southern Cross Station (Myki required) in Melbourne CBD and then take a Skybus to the airport.</p></details>

     <details><summary><h2><u>Getting here</u></h2></summary>